 If you’ve ever used a juicer, you’ll be aware that there’s quite a bit of cleaning up of the machine afterward, as all the fibrous part of the fruit and vegetables is left behind for you to dispose of.

 Unlike juicing where the machine extracts the juice but leaves behind the pulp, blending keeps all the fiber in the drink, turning it into a smoothy of natural goodness.

-PLUS, you can easily add protein powder and healthy fat sources like almond/coconut milk, nuts, or avocado to a smoothie to make it a better all-around nutrient option.
+PLUS, you can easily add healthy fat sources like almond/coconut milk, nuts, or avocado to a smoothie to make it a better all-around nutrient option.

 The colored pigments in the skins of the foods are full of flavonoids and carotenoids which help to protect our health and overall nourishment.

 Soluble fiber absorbs water and acts as a prebiotic, supporting the growth of ‘good’ bacteria that we need for effective digestion.

 A Huge Benefit Is That Soluble Fiber Lowers Blood Cholesterol